Author: Robin Fish

 Yet none of these things would remain without the doctrine of creation.
 This is the significance of the battle between creation and evolution, and not only for us but for those yet to be born.

-Close with a hymn such as “We Sing the Almighty Power of God” and a prayer for the blessing of God on His people to cling to creation, and upon ministries like Creation Moments which contend for God’s Word and His people in this battle.
+Close with a prayer for the blessing of God on His people to cling to creation, and upon ministries like Creation Moments which contend for God’s Word and His people in this battle.
 Pray for the workers to have wisdom and strength, and the people of God to be moved to support those who minister for them.